Sailing in and near Clew Bay

-The inter part of Clew Bay is very well sheltered by the island and offers many wonderful anchorages as well as many islands to explore.
+The inter part of Clew Bay is very well sheltered by the islands and offers many wonderful anchorages as well as many islands to explore.
 The harbour and town of Westport at the South East corner of the bay and Newport at the North East are a long way in, but offer perfect shelter from all wind directions and good facilities.
 Westport also has good bus and train connections.

 If you’re happy staying at anchor, there’s good shelter in Dorinish harbour, either in the bay to the East of Dorinish and Dorinish Beg (which once belonged to John Lennon), or with a Northerly wind, South of Inishlyre, and the holding is good.
 It is also possible to come alongside the pier on the East shore of Inishlyre or to anchor in Inishlyre harbour, East of the moored island boats, good shelter from all wind direction and good holding.
 There’s also an anchorage in the little bay East of Collanmore, just across from Rosmoney, home of the Mayo sailing club.